juandavidyepes/weather-app/README.md

 # GradiWeather

 GradiWeather is a web app developed with React for getting real time weather information using OpenWeather API.
-Temperature is shown in Celsius and wind speed in km/h.

 URL: https://gradi-weather.netlify.app/